profweston/Crime_Time_Final_Project/README.md

 * A bubble chart to show the most common types of crimes.
 * A bar chart to show the arrest rates by the type of crime.
 * A heat map that shows crimes by district that can be filtered by the type of crime, year, and whether or not an arrest was made.
-* A chart to show the trends over time for each district that can be filtered by the type of crime.
+* A bar chart to show crime rates broken out by dstrict and quarter of the year.
 * A line chart to show the times that crimes are committed and filtered by whether or not an arrest was made.

 Each of these visualizations is discussed in the results section.